mmccroskey/MistLegacy/README.md

 You use the `add` function whether you're saving new Records, or saving edits to existing Records.

-A quick side note: by default, saving a Record saves all the Records linked to it -- that is, the Records with which it has relationships OR which have relationships with it.
+A quick side note: by default, saving a Record saves all the Records linked to it -- that is, the Records with which it has relationships.
 Therefore, saving the TodoLists in the example above saves all the Todos we created, as well the new User (your husband) and even the Attachment we added to our "Buy groceries" Todo.
 This default behavior can be overridden via an optional property on the `add` function; see [Advanced Usage](https://github.com/mmccroskey/Mist/blob/master/README.md#advanced-usage) for more info.

 #### Fetching Records